 What is an API?
-What does the term SaaS mean?
+What does the term SaaS stand for?
 What is continuous integration used for?
-Don't panic— Mr Suricate here to explain the various terms used in the worlds of testing, coding, and AI.
+Don’t worry— Mr Suricate here to explain the various terms from the worlds of testing, coding, and AI.

 Assert: A test to verify whether a rule is true or false (example: a given element contains a given word).
 If it is true, the scenario continues; if it is false, the scenario fails.